-The second field for nach is countries, cities, city districts, states, continents and islands
+The second field, “geopoliticals” are things like countries, cities, city districts, states, continents and islands

 - Ich fliege nach Berlin/ Frankreich/ Asien/ Manhatten/Hawai.

-And since no rule goes without an exception, nach does not work if the country has an article other than the generic “das”
+But there are some really random exceptions here, because… you know… fun.
+Specifically, nach does not work if the geopolitical “thing” has an article other than the generic “das”.

 - Ich fahre nach die Schweiz/die Bronx/den Iran/die USA… WRONG

 - Ich fahre in die Schweiz/die Bronx/den Iran/die USA… correct